mobidichydro/MOBIDICpy/docs/reference/io.md

 ## Overview

-After preprocessing GIS data and processing the river network, MOBIDICpy consolidates all data into a single `GISData` object that can be saved to and loaded from disk.
+After preprocessing GIS data, processing the river network, and optionally processing reservoirs, MOBIDICpy consolidates all data into a single `GISData` object that can be saved to and loaded from disk.
 This approach:

 - **Simplifies data management**: Single object contains all preprocessed data
 - **Ensures consistency**: Grids, network, and metadata stay synchronized